JOIN THE TEAM!

 Videographer: Videographers work with the Head Videographer and Marketing Team to help create projects for TNT.

-Assistant Director: Assists the Director in bringing their vision to life, oftentimes directing bits and pieces of the show.
-The Assistant Director may lead rehearsal rooms and hold leadership positions when asked by the Director.
-See the above responsibilities under “Director” for examples of projects and tasks.
+Associate Director: Assists the Director in bringing their vision to life, oftentimes directing bits and pieces of the show.
+The Associate Director may lead rehearsal rooms and hold leadership positions when asked by the Director.
+The Associate Director will be required to attend many, if not all rehearsals.

-Assistant Stage Manager (ASM): Assists the Production Stage Manager and Stage Manager in role responsibilities, as disseminated by team discussion and assignment.
+Assistant Stage Manager (ASM): Assists the Stage Manager in role responsibilities, as disseminated by team discussion and assignment.

-Assistant Music Director (AMD): The Assistant Music Director reports to the Music Director, aiding them in cultivating the musical elements of productions.
+Assistant Music Director (AMD) - Vocal Focus: The Assistant Music Director reports to the Music Director, aiding them in cultivating the musical elements of productions.
 This includes but is not limited to orchestrations, vocal arrangements, and leading music rehearsals.

 Scenic Designer: Creates the scenic design for a production, including backdrops, set pieces, and props.
 Is responsible for the loading in and building of the set.